microsoft/language-server-protocol/_specifications/specification-3-17.md

 	selectionRange: Range;

 	/**
-	 * Indicates if this item has supertypes.
-When `undefined` the supertypes
-	 * of this item have not been resolved yet.
-	 */
-	hasSupertypes?: boolean;

-	/**
-	 * Indicates if this item has subtypes.
-When `undefined` the subtypes
-	 * of this item have not been resolved yet.
-	 */
-	hasSubtypes?: boolean;

-	/**
-	 * A data entry field that is preserved between a call hierarchy prepare and
+	 * A data entry field that is preserved between a type hierarchy prepare and
-	 * incoming calls or outgoing calls requests.
+	 * supertypes or subtypes requests.
 	 */
 	data?: unknown;
 }